 - Send the email to Charles Salzberg firstname.lastname@example.org

-We'll get back to you within ten days to let you know if your application has been accepted and, if so, where you should send your check.
+We'll get back to you as soon as possible to let you know if your application has been accepted.

 Note: Please do NOT contact the JCC--while they handle registration for our writing classes, they are not involved with the conferences.